Academics

 STEM Program

 This program enables students to begin an intense academic program in their freshman year with special emphasis in the areas of science, technology, engineering, and mathematics.
-With concentrations in Engineering, Biomedicine, and Sports Medicine, students have the opportunity to delve into their interests before stepping foot into a college course.
+With concentrations in Engineering, Biomedicine, and Sports Medicine, students have the opportunity to delve into their interests before transitioning to college.
+Catholic High's Medical Coordinator, a Medical Doctor, plans and teaches courses in the Biomedical concentration.
+Courses include Histology and Pathology only offered at TCHS.
+The Engineering Coordinator, a Lead Engineer, plans and teaches courses in the Engineering concentration.
+Courses include Design and Analysis and Bioengineering.

 Program Overview

 Catholic High's recognized four-year project-based experiential STEM Program inspires future generations of young women to pursue exciting, rewarding and well-paying careers needed for the future growth of our nation in areas traditionally not previously available to them.
-Knowledge learned in STEM disciplines, the acquisition of advanced skills through hand-on, project-centered methods of inquiry will propel our students to succeed in colleges, universities and jobs of their choice.
-Courses are taught in our state-of-the-art Joanne Liberatore Kramer Engineering Room and Engineering Lab and Jesse James Hinson, Jr. Biomedical Clinical Simulation Lab.
+Knowledge learned in STEM disciplines, the acquisition of advanced skills through hands-on, project-centered methods of inquiry will propel our students to succeed in colleges, universities and jobs of their choice.
+Engineering courses are taught in our state-of-the-art Joanne Liberatore Kramer Engineering Room and the Theresa F. Truschel Robotics Lab.
+Medical courses prepare students with real-world acquisition skills due to the usage of the Jesse James Hinson, Jr. Biomedical Clinical Simulation Lab.

 Concentrations

 Biomedicine - The Biomedicine concentration allows young women to explore rigorous directed content, in the medical sciences, not available in most high school environments.
 Through a combination of course work, field experiences, and speakers, students explore a wide variety of college majors and post college careers.
-The concentration actively builds partnerships with hospitals and health care providers.
+This concentration actively builds partnerships with hospitals and health care providers.
 Students make use of the Biomedical Clinical Simulation Lab which is home to many mid-fidelity mannequins that simulate real world experiences.
-During Senior year, Biomedical students are required to complete a Senior Capstone Project which is embedded in the Bioethics class.
+The Biomedicine concentration provides opportunities for Senior students to participate in a two-week medical field experience with world class doctors and clinicians with LifeBridge Health Partner ExpressCare Urgent Care Centers and Sinai Hospital.
+Students acquire competency skills used in Health Care Facilities and receive certificates of completion that can be used when applying to colleges and universities.

 Requirements for Acceptance